arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/04-event-hubs-azure-functions.md

 ```

 ## Declaring our Azure EventHubs message handlers
-Registering message handlers to process the EventHubs message happens just the same as using a message pump.
+Registering message handlers to process the EventHubs events is fairly easy to do.

-Here is an example of two message handlers that are being registered during startup:
+> ⚡ You can use the same message handlers in an Azure Functions an a .NET Worker message pump scenario.

 Processing sensor reading updates: